biologyguy/BuddySuite/README.md

  [developer page](https://github.com/biologyguy/BuddySuite/wiki/Developers) for further information on dependencies and instructions.

-## Unit tests
-We are striving for high unit test coverage with py.test.
-To run the tests:

-    $: cd BuddySuite/buddysuite
-    $: bash run_tests.sh

 ## Citation
-There is a very short application note on bioRxiv that can be cited if you use BuddySuite in your work.
+We are currently working on a [peer reviewed manuscript](https://github.com/biologyguy/BuddySuite/tree/develop/manuscript), but until then there is a very short application note on bioRxiv that can be cited if you use BuddySuite in your work.

 [DOI: 10.1101/040675](http://dx.doi.org/10.1101/040675)

 ## Contact
-Any comments you may have would be really appreciated.
-Please feel free to add issues in the GitHub issue tracker or contact Steve Bond (lead developer) directly at [steve.bond@nih.gov](mailto:steve.bond@nih.gov)
+Any comments you have would be really appreciated.
+Please feel free to add issues in the GitHub issue tracker or contact Steve Bond (lead developer) directly at [steve.bond@nih.gov](mailto:steve.bond@nih.gov).